vincelwt/RaspberryCast/README.md

 # RaspberryCast 0.1
 > Transform your Raspberry Pi into a streaming device.
-Videos can be sent from mobile devices or computers (Chrome extension).
+Cast YouTube/Vimeo videos from mobile devices or computers with the Chrome extension.

 Demo video with the Chrome extension:
 [![Alt text for your video](http://img.youtube.com/vi/0wEcYPSm_f8/0.jpg)](http://www.youtube.com/watch?v=0wEcYPSm_f8)